todo cli in rust.

 }

-better to catch mistakes immediately than persist bad data:
+catching mistakes immediately is better than persisting bad data:

 fn add(&mut self, name: &str) -> Result<()> {